Universality of ultra-relativistic gravitational scattering: Introduction

 \section{Introduction}

 At high energy and large impact parameter, gravitational scattering is dominated by the exchange of the highest-spin massless states in the theory~\cite{tHooft:1987vrq, Amati:1987wq,Amati:1987uf,Muzinich:1987in,Sundborg:1988tb}.
 The focus of this work is on standard gravitational field theories in the two derivative approximation, so the highest spin particle is the graviton.
-The observable we study is the elastic $2 \to 2$ amplitude in the ultra-relativistic regime, where the centre of mass energy $E_\textrm{cm}=\sqrt{s}$ is much larger than any other energy scale in the process (which goes under the name of Regge limit).
+The observable we study is the elastic $2 \to 2$ amplitude in the ultra-relativistic regime, where the centre-of-mass energy $E_\textrm{cm}=\sqrt{s}$ is much larger than any other energy scale in the process (which goes under the name of Regge limit).
 Notice that this implies that the impact parameter $b$, which is related by Fourier transform to the total momentum exchanged in the scattering, is much larger than the gravitational length scale\footnote{As usual, working in a $D$-dimensional theory is also convenient for regularising the IR divergences of the $D=4$ case.} $R^{D-3} \sim G_N\sqrt{s}$, defined in analogy with the Schwarzschild radius.
 Since the process is dominated by the exchange of gravitons, it is natural to expect a universal result for the high energy gravitational scattering.
-It is well known that this is the case at the first order in $R/b\ll 1$ when the result is captured by the leading eikonal phase $\delta_0$.
-It is then natural to ask whether such universality persists at higher orders in $R/b$, at least in the class of theories mentioned above.
+It is well known that this is the case to first order in $R/b\ll 1$ where the result is captured by the leading eikonal phase $\delta_0$ irrespectively of whether one works with strings or point particles, in higher dimensions, or in the presence of supersymmetry ~\cite{Amati:1987wq,Amati:1987uf}.
+It is then natural to ask whether such universality persists at higher orders in $R/b$, at least in the class of theories mentioned above\footnote{Note that, while at this order in $R/b$ the problem can be studied, following~\cite{tHooft:1987vrq}, as the scattering of one particle in the Aichelburg-Sexl shock-wave produced by the other, such a simple picture fails at higher orders.}.